 Experienced Procurement Integrity Act Lawyers

-The government contract defense attorneys at Watson & Associates help individuals and contractors to defend against allegations of Federal Procurement Integrity law violations and Anti-kickback Act violations under 41 USC 423.
-See also FAR 3.104-8 Criminal and civil penalties, and further administrative remedies.
+The government contract defense and procurement fraud attorneys at Watson & Associates help individuals and contractors to defend against allegations of Federal Procurement Integrity law violations and Anti-kickback Act violations under 41 U.S.C.
+423. See also FAR 3.104-8 Criminal and civil penalties, and further administrative remedies.

-Whether you are subject to a federal investigation, facing possible criminal indictment before a Grand Jury, bidding on federal projects using strategic sourcing or otherwise needing help with procurement management policies and controls, our False claims and contractor criminal defense lawyers understand the landmines that await clients in the process.
+Whether you are subject to a federal investigation, facing possible criminal indictment before a Grand Jury, bidding on federal projects using strategic sourcing or needing help with procurement management policies and controls, our False claims and contractor criminal defense lawyers understand the landmines awaiting clients in the process.

 Does Receiving a Government Estimate Fit Within PIA Definition of “Source Selection Information?